gohugoio/hugo/docs/content/extras/shortcodes.md

 useful for complex layouts where you want to set default values that can be overridden.

+If you create a Reuse Page shortcode the first parameter will always be the "ref" parameter indicating the page to be reused.
+It can be also referred by the first index since it always must go first if _positional parameters_ are used.

 **Inside the template**

 To access a parameter by position, the `.Get` method can be used: